Rick Defieux, Founder and Investment Committee Chair

 Kelley received a B.A. in Public Policy from Duke University in 1991.
 He earned his M.B.A. from the Goizueta Business School’s Evening Program at Emory University in 1999.

 Cody Nystrom is a Managing Director at SJF Ventures.
 She joined SJF in their Durham, North Carolina office in 2007.
-Cody serves as a board observer for Community Energy, Inc., a Philadelphia-based utility-scale solar developer and renewable energy credit marketer and previously served as a board observer for CleanScapes, a Seattle-based recycling, organics and waste services provider, before their successful exit in 2011.
-Additionally, Cody serves on selection or advisory committees for Investors’ Circle, Virginia Commonwealth Energy Fund, Virginia Innovation Partnership, and the Venture Forward mentoring group at University of Virginia.
+Cody represents SJF on the boards of Versify Solutions (SaaS solutions for utilities and power producers), Community Energy, Inc. (utility-scale solar developer and renewable energy credit marketer) and Vital Farms (national provider of pasture-raised eggs and poultry products).
+She previously led the investment in CleanScapes (waste and recycling services provider) before their successful exit in 2011 to Recology.
+Additionally, Cody serves on advisory or mentoring committees for SXSWEco, Investors’ Circle, Virginia Innovation Partnership, Lighthouse Labs and the Venture Forward mentoring group at University of Virginia.

 Cody was previously at Ewing Bemiss & Co., an investment bank based in Richmond, Virginia that provides M&A and other financial advisory services to middle-market companies, primarily in the energy and environment fields.
 She worked on over a dozen M&A transactions and capital raising assignments totaling over $650 million in transaction value.
 Cody developed deep industry and project finance experience representing companies in the renewable energy space, specifically within the landfill gas, waste-to-energy and energy efficiency sectors.
 Cody graduated summa cum laude from the University of Virginia with a BS in Systems and Information Engineering and a minor in Business.